Arsenikr/israeli-rsu-tax-calculator/README.md

 This tool helps Israeli taxpayers optimize RSU (Restricted Stock Unit) sales by analyzing tax brackets, Section 102 eligibility, and real-time stock prices.

+> **Disclaimer:** This tool is provided for informational purposes only and is not a substitute for professional advice.
+It does not replace consulting with a licensed CPA or tax advisor.

 ## Features

 * Real-time stock price updates